 - Specific rules apply to internships and recent graduates.

-Salaries and cost of living: what to expect
+Salaries and cost of living: the cross-border advantage

 - Expensive housing in and around the capital.

-- Cross-border status as a widespread, advantageous solution.
+- Cross-border status as a financially very advantageous strategy.

 How to find a job, internship or apprenticeship in Luxembourg?